Cimera42/name-combinator/README.md

 # Name Combiner from Aussie Flora and Fauna
-Generate random names from the names of aussie flora and fauna.
+Generate random names from the names of AAussie flora and fauna.

 **Example**
 ![Example of the script generating names](./example.png)